 The Yousign app was designed to allow you to invite one or more people to sign one document or more.
 This article will show you how to create your first signature request.

 Once you have logged onto the app, all you need to do is click on the "CREATE" button and then select "Create a procedure" from the menu to the left of the app, to start a new signature request.

 The creation of a signature request is a three-step process:

-NB: Ticking the "Save in my address book" box will mean that you won’t have to re-enter the contact information if you invite a contact to sign another document.
+NB: Ticking the "Save in the contact list" box will mean that you won’t have to re-create the contact information if you invite this contact to sign another document.

-In the tutorial, "Zoé Martin" is added to the list of signatories.
-She will be invited to sign the document electronically, which we will show you in the next stage.
+In the tutorial, "Zoé Martin" is added to the list of signers.
+She will be invited to sign the document electronically, which we will show you in the next step.

-Add the documents that need to be signed
+Add the documents which need to be signed